Admissions Process for the Professional Master’s and Research and Theory Programs

 - Conferred baccalaureate degree

-- For international students, TOEFL scores (see below)
+- For international students, English Proficiency exam scores

 For International Students

-International students may take either the TOEFL or IELTS tests.
+International students must provide English Proficiency exam scores.
+Only the TOEFL or IELTS scores are accepted.
 Minimum expectations for each are:

 IELTS: 6 (6.5)